garden-io/garden/docs/reference/commands.md

 **List secrets.**

-List all secrets from Garden Cloud.
+List all secrets from Garden Cloud for the given project.
 Optionally filter on environment, user IDs, or secret names.

 Examples:
     garden cloud secrets list                                          # list all secrets